-In another blog post, we explain what plugins are and how you can use these to add new features to your web site without touching code.
+In a previous blog post, we provide a detailed explanation of what WP plugins are all about and how you can use these to easily extend your web site’s functionality.

-In this tutorial you will learn why plugins need to be kept up-to-date, how to automatically upgrade and delete your WordPress plugins, and discover some tools to help you better manage your plugins.
+In this tutorial you will learn why WordPress plugins need to be kept up-to-date, how to update and delete plugins from your site, and discover practical tips to help you better manage your plugins.

 How To Update And Delete WordPress Plugins